Israel's shadow war with Iran risks triggering wider conflict, analysts say

 Israel's northern border has caused the most concern.

-It has fought bruising wars in Lebanon over the years, with the latest a month-long conflict against Hezbollah in 2006.
-Since then, Hezbollah is estimated to have amassed an arsenal of 150,000 rockets and missiles, according to American Israel Public Affairs Committee, which advocates pro-Israel policies.
+It has fought bruising wars in Lebanon over the years, with the latest a monthlong conflict against Hezbollah in 2006.
+Since then, Hezbollah is estimated to have amassed an arsenal of between 100,000 and 150,000 rockets and missiles.

-Lebanon's President Michel Aoun said on Monday that Lebanon had a right to defend itself, and likened the drone strikes to a "declaration of war," according to Reuters.
-Hezbollah’s leader Hassan Nasrallah also threatened to retaliate.
+Lebanese President Michel Aoun said Monday that his country had a right to defend itself and likened the drone strikes to a "declaration of war," according to Reuters.
+Hezbollah leader Hassan Nasrallah also threatened to retaliate.

 Tensions between Israel and Hezbollah are at their highest since January 2015 when two Israeli soldiers and a Spanish U.N. peacekeeper were killed in fighting on the Lebanon-Israeli border, according to Assaf Orion, a senior research fellow at The Institute for National Security Studies in Tel Aviv.